cwatson-dev/policy-tracker/README.md

 Once logged in with one of the services, the user can then access the below link to view their current connected services, and choose to disconnect any that they may wish to:

 <http://localhost:8000/profile/settings/>

-If the user is not logged in and they attempt to access the above page, the app is unable to catch this because there is no login page yet.
-Thus, an error should and will occur.

 ### When developing the application, always commit to a new branch that is based off of the 'Development' branch.
 That way any commits can be reviewed for errors/clashes before being pulled into the main 'Development' branch.
 Periodically, we will update the 'Master' branch to reflect the changes of the 'Development' branch.